 - Take advantage of the airlines’ pre-boarding procedures for persons with special needs.

-- Engage the hotel reservations clerk in requesting any specific needs during your stays, such as a first-floor room or an adjoining room.
+- Engage the hotel reservations clerk in requesting any specific needs during your stay, such as a first-floor or adjoining room.

 - If renting a vehicle, consider the type of vehicle that would best accommodate the person.